 Some animals and birds have a lot of contrast in their colouring ie. giraffes, zebras, sunbirds, and these are always going to be easier to focus on.
 Some however such as gerenuks and various drab birds are much harder for the lens to get a good sharp focus on.
 The fact that they are camouflaged to blend in with their background does not help.
 Leaves and branches between subject and camera are a further complication.

 Here I definately want to take more photos, and may try using multiple focus points instead of normal single point if there are no twigs in the way, and also stop down the lens a bit if possible to increase the depth of field.
-I can't guarantee what will and won't work; some days it's just massively frustrating.
+Remember the closer the range you are, the shallower the depth of field becomes for a given aperture, and it can be wafer thin at times especially when shooting wide open.
+So much so that if you happen to focus on an animals nose its eyes may not be quite sharp.

-A good way to get a lot of small birds is to sit around in camp, or at the lodge, for a while, especially if there are lots of trees.
+A good way to get photos of a lot of small birds is to sit around in camp, or at the lodge, for a while, especially if there are lots of trees.
 The birds are often a lot more habituated to people and so will allow me to approach a little closer, or will come to me anyway.

 Whatever I do, I am primarily out to enjoy the whole experience of where I am.
 I try to use some of my images to give a sense of the mood or atmosphere of my surroundings.
 I want my wildlife and nature photos to reflect the environment as I see it.
 I want to show the incredible diversity and beauty within natural systems on our lovely planet.